DongND/shopping-cart/README.md

 - **exception**: The predefined exceptions and Exception Handling

 ### Running application:
+Prerequired: Java 8 (or higher) should be installed and JAVA_HOME should be added as system environment variable
 1. Running with H2 DB (Does not require any additional installation)
    1. Build jar file
       > ./mvnw clean package